thiagokokada/zit/README.md

     export ZIT_MODULES_PATH="$HOME/.zit.d"

-If you set `ZIT_MODULES_PATH`, however there is one plugin that has hard-coded paths, you can do the following:
+If you set `ZIT_MODULES_PATH`, and there is one plugin that has hard-coded paths, you can do the following:

     ZIT_MODULES_PATH="$HOME" zit-in "https://github.com/author/random" ".random"